1. What is a weed eater and why should I buy it?

-Houseton, Texas based George Ballas invented this instrument in the early 1970s, drawing the idea in an automatic car wash from the rotating movement of cleaning brushes.
+Houston, Texas based George Ballas invented this instrument in the early 1970s.
+He came up with the idea when he watched the rotating movement of cleaning brushes in an automatic car wash.
 Weed trimmers are generally used to maintain yards and sidewalks, keeping them well trimmed and free from any kind of weeds along the edges.
 Those who suffer from back problems or face difficulty in bending over can comfortably eliminate weeds by using this equipment.
 Weed eaters also speed up a previously tedious job so that you can finish your entire yard in less than half an hour!

 2. Types of Weed Eater